 Archival Pigment Prints.

 14" x 12.75"

 Tent Gallery, Edinburgh, Scotland

 The “1995” photography series is a poetic reflection on writing, memory, and loss.
 While exploring a junk yard in Scotland, I discovered a discarded hand-written diary of one woman’s life, written in 1995.
-Inspired by botanic and medical methods of preserving specimens in liquid, each page was placed in a separate vessel filled with water, not to preserve the paper, but to preserve the ephemeral quality of journaling: The water hastened the break-down of the text (Stage One).
-As each page broke down, it became a catalyst for the growth of self-contained ecosystems.
-A new organic order replaced the codified order of human language (Stage Two).
+The artworks are inspired by research I was doing at the time at the Royal Botanic Garden Edinburgh and their extensive botanic archives where specimens are preserved in liquid.
+Inverting the process, each diary page was placed in a separate vessel filled with water, not to preserve the writing and paper, but to preserve the ephemeral quality of journaling.
+The water hastened the break-down of the text ("1995 Stage One"), and as each page broke down, it became a catalyst for the growth of self-contained botanic ecosystems.
+A new organic order replaced the codified order of human language ("1995 Stage Two").
 I never read the diary.